 - Process Consulting: I advise and help in process areas such as organization, planning, objective setting, quality management, performance management, team building, conflict resolution and change management

-As a consultant I don’t follow typical pattern in the service assignments, but in most assignments he do the following consultancy:
+As a consultant, I don’t follow a typical pattern in the service assignments, but in most jobs, I do the following consultancy:

-- Problem Identification: In such cases my primary intent is to understand the assignment, its objective and the terms of reference from my clients.
+- Problem Identification: In such cases, my primary intent is to understand the task, its objective and the terms of reference from my clients.
 Clients essentially begin with their own description and problem(s).
-I then confirm those descriptions to obtain essential data on the back ground to assignment and the environment in which it is to take place.
+I then confirm those descriptions to obtain essential data on the background of the assignment and the environment in which it is to take place.

 - Analysis: In the analysis stage, the complex mass of data and information are closely examined to find key elements.
 Analysis facilitates the orderly arrangement of data into logical patterns, thus promoting understanding and pointing the way to an appropriate diagnosis of the problem.
 Analysis concentrates on facts but also subject opinions to critical examination in order to establish the extent to which they are founded on fact.
 The aim of the analysis will be to provide a precise structure and meaning for the assignment, which will serve as a means of communication and enable those involved to make their judgement within a clearly defined framework.

 - Diagnosis: In this process, I identify the root cause or causes of problems or the real needs of the organization in the area under review.
 A good diagnosis will be based on rigorous analysis and will establish not only the immediate factors to be taken into account, but the long term causes or implications.
 As far as possible the diagnosis will be specific, but it might be necessary to present a general picture of the context in which the situation has arisen which has promoted the need for action.